a5mith/nodebb-plugin-codepen/README.md

 ## Usage

-    Paste the Wordpress embed code into your post.
+    Paste the URL into your post.
+(Example: http://codepen.io/ashleynolan/pen/djpCG) ???
-    ???
     Profit!